 Discover Norway’s fascinating glaciers, their history and dire future.
 See how glaciers have shaped the landscape and how climate change changes everything.

-According to a very detailed study of the number of glaciers and ice patches in Norway there are a staggering 6736 of them (Andreassen et al., 2022).
+According to a very detailed study on the number of glaciers and ice patches in Norway, there are a staggering 6736 of them (Andreassen et al., 2022).
 Together they cover an area of 2300 square kilometers or just under one percent of the land area.